 \subsection{Continual Learning}

-We can categorise existing approaches to alleviate catastrophic forgetting into three major categories \cite{qu2021recent}.
+We can categorize the extant methodologies designed to mitigate the phenomenon of catastrophic forgetting into three primary categories, as discussed in \cite{qu2021recent}.

-\textbf{Regularization methods:} In these approaches, significant changes to the representation learned for previous tasks are prevented, either by regularizing the objective function or directly penalizing the parameters.
-The method works by constraining weight changes (making them less "flexible") through a loss function to ensure that the learning of new tasks does not alter or has little influence on the performance of previous tasks.
-Typically, these methods learn to measure the significance of the arch parameters accurately.
-Examples of such methods include elastic weight consolidation (EWC) \cite{ewc} and Synaptic Intelligence (SI) \cite{si}.
-In the EWC method, the crucial parameters have the highest terms in the Fisher information matrix.
-In contrast, in the SI approach, the parameters' importance is correlated with the loss function: parameters that contribute more to the loss are more important.
-Generally, in these methods, an additional regularizer term is usually included to ensure that the network parameters remain the same throughout the learning process \cite{li2017learning,dhar2019learning,kirkpatrick2017overcoming,zenke2017continual,aljundi2018memory,saha2020gradient}.
+\textbf{Regularization methods:} In these approaches, significant alterations to the learned representation pertaining to prior tasks are effectively precluded.
+This is accomplished through the implementation of techniques such as regularization of the objective function or direct imposition of penalties on the model parameters.
+The central mechanism underlying these approaches revolves around the imposition of constraints on weight adjustments, rendering them less amenable to flexibility, as delineated by the loss function.
+Consequently, this enforces the stipulation that the acquisition of knowledge related to novel tasks should not substantially modify or minimally influence the proficiency of the model in addressing previous tasks.
+Typically, these methods are designed to gauge the salience of architectural parameters with precision.
+Notable examples encompass Elastic Weight Consolidation (EWC) \cite{ewc} and Synaptic Intelligence (SI) \cite{si}.
+Within the framework of the EWC methodology, paramount importance is accorded to parameters that occupy preeminent positions within the Fisher information matrix.
+In contrast, in the SI approach, the relative significance of parameters is tethered to their contributions to the loss function, such that those parameters exerting a more substantial influence on the loss are deemed more critical.
+In the overarching context of these methodologies, it is customary to incorporate an additional regularizer term as a requisite component.
+This inclusion serves to ensure the constancy of the network parameters over the course of the learning process \cite{li2017learning,dhar2019learning,kirkpatrick2017overcoming,zenke2017continual,aljundi2018memory,saha2020gradient}.

-\textbf{Dynamic architectural methods:} In these approaches, the objective function remains constant.
-However, the network capacity (i.e., parameters) exponentially grows in response to new tasks (in different forms such as extra layers, nodes, or modules) upon the arrival of the new tasks.
-The dynamic architecture commonly works by adding new weights for each task and only allowing those to be tuned.
-Different subsets of the model parameters are dedicated to each task in parameter isolation methods, in addition to potentially a shared part \cite{Ergn2020ContinualLW,rusu2016progressive}
+\textbf{Dynamic architectural methods:} In these approaches, the objective function remains invariant.
+However, the network capacity, denoted as the number of parameters, undergoes exponential expansion in response to novel tasks.
+This expansion takes various forms, including adding extra layers, nodes, or modules when introducing new tasks.
+The dynamic architecture typically functions by introducing new weights specific to each task and permitting adjustments solely within these task-specific weight sets.
+Parameter isolation techniques allocate distinct subsets of the model's parameters to each task alongside a potentially shared component \cite{Ergn2020ContinualLW,rusu2016progressive}.